akeneo/pim-docs/cookbook/activity_manager/add_project_remover.rst

 .. _reference: ../../reference/activity_manager/catalog_impact.html

-Several catalog updates can have an impact on projects integrity.
-In this case we remove impacted projects.
+Several catalog updates can have an impact on project integrity.
+In this case we need to remove the impacted projects.
 Akeneo PIM already manages its own catalog updates.
 The list is available in Activity Manager reference_ part.

 How does It Work?
 _________________

-A subscriber handles catalog structure updates by listening to `Akeneo\Component\StorageUtils\StorageEvents::POST_SAVE` and `Akeneo\Component\StorageUtils\StorageEvents::PRE_REMOVE` on all entities and dispatching them to the `PimEnterprise\Component\ActivityManager\Remover\ChainedProjectRemover`.
+A subscriber handles catalog structure updates by listening to `Akeneo\Component\StorageUtils\StorageEvents::POST_SAVE` and `Akeneo\Component\StorageUtils\StorageEvents::PRE_REMOVE` on all entities and by dispatching them to the `PimEnterprise\Component\ActivityManager\Remover\ChainedProjectRemover`.
 This chained project remover contains all project removers and guesses which one has the responsibility to handle both the entity and the action it received.